Top 10 Michelin Starred Restaurants in Singapore (2025 Edition)

 How many Michelin starred restaurants are in Singapore?

-As of the latest Michelin Guide, there are 50+ Michelin starred restaurants in Singapore, including those with one, two, and three Michelin stars.
+As of the latest Michelin Guide, there are over 50 Michelin starred restaurants in Singapore, including one Michelin starred restaurants and those with multiple stars.

 What is the most affordable Michelin star restaurant in Singapore?

-Hill Street Tai Hwa Pork Noodle, a one Michelin star hawker, offers a classic bowl of noodles for under S$10.
+Hill Street Tai Hwa Pork Noodle, a one Michelin starred restaurant hawker, offers a classic bowl of noodles for under S$10.

 Which restaurant in Singapore has the most Michelin stars?

-Odette, Les Amis, and Zén each hold three Michelin stars, the highest accolade given by the Michelin Guide in Singapore.
+Odette, Les Amis, and Zén each hold three Michelin stars, the highest accolade awarded by the Michelin Guide in Singapore.

 Do I need to book Michelin restaurants in Singapore in advance?